waylad/create-tezos-dapp/docusaurus/docs/running-tests.md

 ### Configuration

-The [default configuration](https://github.com/waylad/create-tezos-dapp/blob/main/packages/react-scripts/scripts/utils/createJestConfig.js) that Create React App uses for Jest can be overridden by adding any of the following supported keys to a Jest config in your package.json.
+The [default configuration](https://github.com/waylad/create-tezos-dapp/blob/main/packages/react-scripts/scripts/utils/createJestConfig.js) that Create Tezos Dapp uses for Jest can be overridden by adding any of the following supported keys to a Jest config in your package.json.

 Supported overrides: